NicoloCavalli95horses/KMS-web-testing/content/01 Notes/DOM clobbering.md

 ---
 ## Definition

-DOM clobbering is a vulnerability that occurs when ==HTML element attributes (`id`, `name`) accidentally override global JavaScript variables or default object properties.== This can lead to unexpected behavior or security issues.
-It can be considered a type of [[XSS (cross site scripting)]] attack.
+DOM clobbering is a vulnerability that occurs when ==HTML element attributes (`id`, `name`) accidentally override undefined global JavaScript variables or default object properties==.

+This can lead to unexpected behavior or security issues: DOM clobbering can be considered a type of [[XSS (cross site scripting)]] attack

 ```html
 <a id="globalConfig" href="hacked.js" />